-There are a couple ways to pay off a 30-year mortgage in 15 years, including making extra payments toward the principal, making biweekly payments, and more.
-And paying off a home loan early can save a boatload of interest.
+If you’re trying to figure out how to pay off a 30-year mortgage in 15 years, there are several options, including making extra payments toward the principal, making biweekly payments, and more.
+And paying off a home loan early can save a substantial amount of interest.

 But before you become a mortgage-paying overachiever, there are a few things you need to know about how to pay a 30-year mortgage in 15 years and what to consider before you do.
 Let’s take a look.

-When you start paying on a 30-year mortgage, most of your payment will go toward interest rather than the principal (the amount you borrowed).
+When you start paying on a 30-year mortgage, most of your payment goes toward interest rather than the principal (the amount you borrowed).
 This makes paying down your mortgage and building equity a slow process.

 Over time, the percentage of your payment that goes toward interest vs. principal will change.
 Toward the end of your 30-year loan, you will pay more toward the principal than interest.
 This is what’s known as mortgage amortization.